List of major types of legal tech, specific use cases, and how to implement in your legal organization.

 This blog post provides you with an easy-to-use map of the current state of legal tech.
 Below are thumbnail sketches of the many types of legal tech available, what each can do for legal professionals, and how they can best employ such technology to strengthen their business.

-Legal tech enhances every part of a law firm’s operations.
+Legal tech enhances every part of a legal team’s operations.
 Substantial benefits are found everywhere that you look.

-Productivity, workflow, and client service are among the ways that legal tech can provide a generational upgrade to a law firm:
+Productivity, workflow, and client service are among the ways that legal tech can provide a generational upgrade:

 Greater productivity